Marketplace App Licensing

-Jira Software and Confluence Data Center are licensed starting at 500 users.
-To match your Data Center product license, purchase app licenses to match or exceed the number of users you have for the Data Center approved app or Server app (when a Data Center approved app is not available) you intend to use alongside your Data Center host product.
+Jira Software Data Center and Confluence Data Center are licensed starting at 500 users.
+To match your Data Center product license, purchase app licenses to match or exceed the number of users you have for the Data Center approved app or server app (when a Data Center approved app is not available) you intend to use alongside your Data Center host product.
 You don't need to purchase a license for each node of your product, just the total number of users.
-This doesn't impact app functionality or compatibility; the number of users just need to match your Data Center license.
+This doesn't impact app functionality or compatibility; the number of users just need to match your Data Center subscription.

-Yes, apps are licensed for single instances.
-This means if you have separately licensed instances, each instance requires its own app licenses as well.
+Yes, apps are licensed for single environments.
+This means if you have separately licensed environments/installations, each environment requires its own app licenses as well.

-If you have a Data Center product running on multiple servers, we count this as one instance.
+If you have a Data Center product running on multiple servers, we count this as one environment.

-If you have separate developer instances, you can use developer licenses for your apps for development and testing.
+If you have separate developer environment, you can use developer licenses for your apps for development and testing.
 See how to get a developer license here.

 You receive your license keys and applicable source code after your payment is successfully received and processed.
 We send you an email that includes instructions on how to access the license key.

-Academic pricing is available to qualified academic institutions for paid-via-Atlassian apps.
+Academic pricing is available to qualifying academic institutions for paid-via-Atlassian apps.
 Academic licenses are not eligible for the volume renewal discount.
-Please note, Academic pricing is only available for Server (self-hosted) apps.